About Whipple Russell Architects

 HOW WHIPPLE RUSSELL WORKS WITH CLIENTS

 Our work begins with a series of collaborative dialogues.
-By listening carefully to our clients we discover how they will live in their home - what their unique preferences are.
-From this listening a floor plan starts to emerge that supports their desired experiences, which in turn, determines the design’s overarching aesthetic, such as whether it should be a series of nest-like spaces or more of an open expanse.
+By listening carefully to our clients, we discover how they will live in their home, and what their unique preferences are.
+From this listening a floor plan starts to emerge that supports their desired experience.
+This in turn, determines the design’s overarching aesthetic, such as whether the home should be a series of nest-like spaces, or more of an open expanse.

-Throughout the entire design process, we maintain a flexible and evolving relationship with clients, prioritizing communication and a productive flow of ideas.
+Throughout the entire design process, we maintain a flexible and evolving relationship with our clients, prioritizing communication and a productive flow of ideas.
 What we design is what is built, so it’s important that there’s a complete understanding of the final plan.
-Comprehensive 3D videos and a virtual reality experience allow clients to see their projects as they take shape, before construction begins.
+Comprehensive 3D videos and a virtual reality experience allow clients to see their project as it takes shape, before construction begins.

 HOW WHIPPLE RUSSELL DESIGNS

 Spanning 40 years, our work has ranged from Mediterranean and Prairie Style, to Provençal and Bauhaus, but today we are almost exclusively called on to design modern resort style luxury homes.
-Each showcases exceptional elements that enhance property values; hillside settings featuring ocean, city, and canyon views, indoor outdoor live / work spaces, pools reflecting fire, atriums and light filled open volumes.
-Our warm modern designs are both peaceful retreats and exciting places to entertain.
-Some clients have happily remarked that living in them is like “living in a resort hotel.”
+Each showcases exceptional elements that enhance property values, including hillside settings with ocean, city, and canyon views, indoor outdoor live / work spaces, pools that reflect fire features, and atriums with light filled open volumes.
+Our warm modern designs are both peaceful retreats and exciting places to entertain, and clients have happily remarked that living in them is like “living in a resort hotel.”

-Drama creates a place where people long to be, and can be evoked through elements like double-height glass walls, spacious light filled open volumes, skylights, sweeping vistas, and floating glass walkways.
-Fire and water features add the drama of nature’s untamed wilderness and serene beauty to the built environment, and textures via contrasting materials add visual interest.
+Drama creates a place where people long to be, and can be created with design elements like double-height glass walls, spacious light filled open volumes, skylights, sweeping vistas, and floating glass walkways.
+Fire and water features add the drama of nature’s wildness and serene beauty to the built environment, while textures found in contrasting materials add visual interest.

-Glass walls and skylights flood our modern homes with natural light, illuminating interior spaces all the way down to lower level anti-basements in designs with open volume atriums.
-Views, sunlight, and shadows all add visual displays that constantly change throughout the day.
+Glass walls and skylights flood our modern homes with natural light, illuminating interior spaces all the way down to lower level anti-basements in houses with open volume atriums.
+Views, sunlight, and shadows stream in, adding visual displays that change throughout the day.

-A guiding principle that shapes the architectural design of our homes is our ‘living small’ concept, which ensures that a sense of connection and closeness can be maintained between inhabitants of a house, no matter the size of the property.
-View corridors and open sight lines that reach throughout multi-story open volume spaces and across expansive landscapes, allow for visual connections and shared experiences throughout each day.
-It’s a philosophy that we continue to evolve with every new project.
+A guiding principle that shapes the architectural design of our homes is our ‘living small’ concept, which ensures that a sense of connection and closeness can be maintained between inhabitants of a house, no matter its size.
+View corridors and open sight lines that reach throughout multi-story, open volume spaces, and across expansive landscapes, allow for visual connections and shared experiences throughout each day.
+It’s a philosophy that we continue to evolve with each new project.

-Marc’s early work on over 30 designs for the Natural History Museum of Los Angeles County and Los Angeles County Museum of Art (LACMA) called on him to respond to the needs of the many administrators, restoration experts, and museum curators.
-From exhibition halls to the storage of ancient artifacts, meeting the museum’s multi-faceted requirements forged his ability for organizing, and then translating complex needs into satisfying finished designs.
+Marc’s early work on over 30 designs for the Natural History Museum of Los Angeles County and the Los Angeles County Museum of Art (LACMA) required him to respond to the varied needs of the museums’ many administrators, restoration experts, and museum curators.
+From exhibition halls to the storage of ancient artifacts, meeting the museum’s multi-faceted requirements forged his ability for organizing, and translating complex needs into satisfying finished designs.

-From the very beginning, Whipple Russell Architects has always enthusiastically embraced new technologies and cutting edge products and materials, while applying solid institutional oversight.
-With specialized knowledge, patience, and a love of problem solving, we navigate building codes and permits, as well as the politics and processes of planning departments and communities.
+From the very beginning, Whipple Russell Architects has enthusiastically embraced new technologies and cutting edge products and materials, alongside the application of solid institutional oversight.
+With specialized knowledge, patience, and a love of problem solving, we navigate building codes and permits, and the politics and processes of planning departments and communities.

 MARC WHIPPLE AIA, Principal